catamphetamine/webpack-isomorphic-tools/README.md

       //  module             - a webpack stats module
       //
       //                       (to understand what a "module" is
-      //                        read the "What's a "module"" section of this readme)
+      //                        read the "What's a "module"?" section of this readme)
       //
       //  regular_expression - a regular expression
       //                       composed of this asset type's extensions